 Changes made based on your feedback

-- No planning proposals will be accepted or lodged before this review.
+• No planning proposals will be accepted or lodged before this review is completed.

-- The Hallidays Point Strategic Bushfire Study states that the future upgrade of Old Soldiers Road is not a viable option at the current time based on constraints in relation to ownership, cost and the required revocation of the National Park.
+• A notation has been added to the Hallidays Point Strategic Bushfire Study stating that the future upgrade of Old Soldiers Road is not a viable option at the current time based on constraints in relation to ownership, cost and the required revocation of the National Park.

-- The infrastructure identified by the technical studies is considered in the review of the MidCoast Development Contribution Plans.
+• The infrastructure identified by the technical studies will be considered in the review of the MidCoast Development Contribution Plans.